jslinuxta/pdf-narrator/README.md

 ---

-Enjoy converting your PDFs and EPUBs into immersive audiobooks with Kokoro v1.0 TTS!
+Enjoy converting your PDFs and EPUBs into immersive audiobooks with Kokoro v1.0 TTS—and now, easily test voices to pick your perfect sound!